Gerjan77/EvaCoin/doc/readme-qt.md

-EvaCoin Readme
+notEvilDime-Qt Readme
 ===============================
-Contains build and configuration instructions for EvaCoin (Qt4 GUI for EvaCoin).
+Contains build and configuration instructions for notEvilDime-Qt (Qt4 GUI for notEvilDime).

 Build Instructions
 ---------------------